Women’s &

 The problem

 A historic one-size-fits-all approach, largely based on the needs and physiologies of men, has contributed to countless gaps in care.
-Women and children have been excluded from medical research, creating enormous blind spots in understanding, and conditions that primarily affect women or children are largely underfunded and deprioritized.
+Research, products, and policies are often designed with adult men in mind, leaving significant gaps in understanding, treatment, and access.

 Diagnostic tests developed for adults are often not sensitive enough to identify disease in children and medicines and other treatment devices must be adapted to ensure they are safe, effective and palatable for the youngest and most vulnerable, while additional investigation is necessary to guide correct dosing.
 Without additional funding and attention, children often go undiagnosed and untreated for preventable, treatable diseases.